Frequency Domain Resampling for Gridded Spatial Data: Introduction

 The remainder of the paper is organized as follows.
 Section \ref{sec:Spectral mean statistics} introduces the distributions of spectral mean statistics, which form the basis for inference, along with the associated framework.
-Section \ref{sec:sub-freq} presents a spatial subsampling framework in the frequency domain and establishes its consistency, forming the foundation for the proposed bootstrap procedure.
-A detailed discussion of the hybrid bootstrap method for spatial data is provided in Section \ref{sec:HPB}.
-Section \ref{sec:sim} presents numerical studies to evaluate the accuracy of the proposed procedure, and Section \ref{sec:6} demonstrates an application for calibrating spatial isotropy tests.
-Finally, Section \ref{sec:conclusion} concludes with key insights.
+Section~\ref{sec:sub-freq} presents a spatial subsampling framework in the frequency domain and establishes its consistency, forming the foundation for the proposed bootstrap procedure.
+A detailed discussion of the hybrid bootstrap method for spatial data is provided in Section~\ref{sec:HPB}.
+Section~\ref{sec:sim} presents numerical studies to evaluate the accuracy of the proposed procedure across several inference problems.
+Finally, Section \ref{sec:conclusion} concludes.
 Additional technical details and simulation results can be found in \nameref{sec:appendix} and \nameref{sec:supple}, respectively.